TacticalDesign-based community engagement and urban planning

 In JXTA’s Tactical Lab, youth apprentices work with artists, designers, urban planners, researchers, and community organizers to engage with people about issues that affect them in public spaces.
 Apprentices are trained in critical thinking, creative placemaking, and community organizing engagement practices to use people-focused interventions like mobile engagement bike carts, live screen printing, and games designed in-house to prompt a more equitable reimagining of public spaces and policies in our community.

 Did you know the Met Council and Hennepin County are looking at extending the Blue Line from Target Field to Brooklyn Park?

-JXTA artists made visualizations and a magazine to share information, and we’re hosting pop-ups and listening sessions in the community to discuss the project and hear what you think.
+JXTA artists made visualizations and a magazine to share information, and we’re hosting workshops, pop-ups and listening sessions in the community to discuss the project and hear what you think.